tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 My second line
 ```

-_use `Tab` key to autocomplete names, prevent spelling mistakes_
+&#x1F4A1; TIP!: _use `Tab` key to autocomplete names, prevent spelling mistakes_

 ---

 ### Problem Solving Scenario

 A machine provides you with thousands of data files.
-There’s so many, it is breaking your Win/Mac GUI file browser.
+There’s so many, it is freezing your Win/Mac GUI file browser.
 How can you determine the number of files?

 We will use the dir `unix/data/Saavedra2013` as an example of a directory with many files